The Cat in the Hat (2003 film): Music

-Grazer's frequent collaborator, David Newman scored the film, The soundtrack was released on November 18, 2003.
+Grazer's frequent collaborator David Newman scored the film.
+The soundtrack was released on November 18, 2003.
 Originally, Marc Shaiman was going to compose the score for the film, but due to Newman already being chosen for the film score, Shaiman instead wrote the film's songs with Scott Wittman.
 The soundtrack also features a song by Smash Mouth ("Getting Better"), which makes it the third Mike Myers-starring film in a row to feature a song by Smash Mouth after Shrek and Austin Powers in Goldmember.
 The trailer for the film uses a version of "Hey!
 Pachuco!" by the Royal Crown Revue.
 The soundtrack also includes two songs performed by Myers, who plays the Cat.
 Newman's score won a BMI Film Music Award.
+Hang On by Smash Mouth was also featured in the film but was not included on the soundtrack.
+Two tracks in the score, “Military Academy Seduction”, and “Rescuing Nevens”, included a reference to Jerry Goldsmith's soundtracks from the film, Dennis the Menace (1993).
+Just before the film's end credits roll, "Tangerine Speedo" by Chicago band Caviar (from their self-titled album) plays.

 Release

 Home media

-The Cat in the Hat was released on VHS and DVD on March 16, 2004.
-The DVD features 13 deleted scenes, 36 outtakes, 13 featurettes, a "Dance with the Cat" tutorial to teach children how to do a Cat in the Hat dance, and an audio commentary with director Bo Welch and actor Alec Baldwin.
+The Cat in the Hat was released on VHS and DVD by Universal Studios Home Video on March 16, 2004.
+The DVD release features 13 deleted scenes, 36 outtakes, 13 featurettes, a "Dance with the Cat" tutorial to teach children how to do a Cat in the Hat dance, and an audio commentary with director Bo Welch and actor Alec Baldwin.
 On February 7, 2012, the film was released on Blu-ray.

 Reception

 Box office

-The Cat in the Hat opened theatrically on November 21, 2003 and grossed $38.3 million in its opening weekend, ranking first in the North American box office ahead of Brother Bear, Elf and Looney Tunes: Back in Action.
-The film ended its theatrical run on March 18, 2004, having grossed $101.1 million domestically and $32.8 million overseas for a worldwide total of $133.9 million.
+The Cat in the Hat opened theatrically on November 21, 2003, and grossed $38.3 million in its opening weekend, ranking first in the North American box office ahead of Brother Bear, Elf and Looney Tunes: Back in Action.
+The film ended its theatrical run nearly four months later on March 18, 2004, having grossed $101.1 million domestically and $32.8 million overseas for a worldwide total of $133.9 million against its $109 million budget.